 The program meets the requirements of this Key Element.
-The program provided evidence of an appropriate clinical component.
+The program provided evidence that regulatory information is clearly provided to students.

 Key Element IV-E: Curriculum/Practice Alignment with Communities of Interest

 The program demonstrates that it considers the needs and expectations of identified Communities of Interest in developing and revising its curriculum and application component.